-If you’re not in a space that is filled with lighting equipment on hand you can always place your model close to a wall and face the light source to the wall.
+If you’re not in a space that is filled with lighting equipment on hand you can always use this photography lighting trick – place your model close to a wall and face the light source to the wall.

 When no bright walls are available you can use just about anything bright as a surface to bounce light off of.
 This could be white cardboard, a reflector, or a light shirt or table cloth etc. All you need to do is point the light source toward the bounce surface and position your model to the surface’s side.